williamparry/imgur-Extension/README.md

 ### Slideshow ###

+You can enable this under "options" by clicking on the cog on the top right.

 * View your images in a slideshow
    * View comments inside the slideshow
+* View albums in a slideshow
 * Option to view inline images and webm inside comments
 * Option to have your images open in a slideshow context instead of a new tab

 ### Notifications (experimental) ###

-Receive desktop notifications.
-This is still very experimental.
+You can enable this under "options" by clicking on the cog on the top right.

+Receive desktop notifications for messages and replies,

 ### Changes under the hood ###

 * Background page is now non-persistent
     * Using chrome.alarms
-    * Context menu changes
+    * Static context menu handling
 * GifV fix
+* App notifications reimplemented

 ###